 Lulu in the Grove, 3105 Commodore Plaza: I enjoyed Sunday brunch at this casual spot in downtown Coconut Grove that is open for breakfast, lunch dinner and brunch on weekends.
 I really enjoyed the atmosphere and the Lulu benedict, their take on eggs benedict.

-I enjoyed staying in Coconut Grove at the Sonesta Coconut Grove Hotel.
-It was great being able to walk to restaurants and shopping.
+I enjoyed staying in Coconut Grove at the Sonesta Coconut Grove Hotel. which is now the Hotel Arya Coconut Grove.
+In addition to the attractive rooms, it was great being able to walk to restaurants and shopping.
 The highlight for me was the Panorama Restaurant & Sky Lounge where you can enjoy great view of Biscayne Bay and surrounding area.
 2889 McFarlane Rd.

 Another highland is visiting Vizcaya Museum & Gardens: At 3251 S. Miami Ave., it is located just north of Coconut Grove.
 This is the Renaissance and Baroque villa owned by James Deering, vice president of International Harvester.
 A National Historic Landmark, it was built between 1914 and 1916.
 Located on 180 acres, it has a lovely setting on the Bay.
 Make sure to visit the home on a guided tour and then explore the gardens.
 There is a cafe and gift shop as well.
 I decided to eat there in the cafe prior to touring the home and grounds, having just flown in.